CoopHive/alkahest-docs/alkahest-obsidian/Examples/Negotiation/Compute Marketplace.md

 We here stress the possible modularity of such Action, within the Agent Policy; in some marketplaces/schemes definition, these kinds of actions could be responsibility of the schemes' client, for example synchronously checking the successful recording of every on-chain state linkedin to any message within the scheme.
 While this would sacrify flexibility in terms of agent policy modularity, it would provide a more solid and simplified infrastructure for policy development.

+To give an example, upon receiving a message communicating the possibility for a task to start, an agent might want to verify on-chain that the other party has locked the required collateral, before proceeding with task execution.
+In this case, only once verified, the agent updates the scheme state by writing an `attestation` message, recording the actual commencement of the compute task.
+In case of missing collateral, a scheme-compatible `collateral_missing` message may be sent instead, warning the client about the pending state of the negotiation.

 ## Objective

 Regardless of the specific marketplace and of the nature of the scheme, agents are continuously spending computational resources in being able to perform Negotiation and Scheduling operations.
 Particularly in the context of exchanging arbitrary bundles of assets, in doing this Agents have to deal with risk.
 A trivial example of a source of risk is the volatility of the exchanged tokens with respect to a risk-free asset.
 Because of this, agents are more similar to portfolio managers than it may seem, given they can lose capital.
-This can happen because of the inherent risk in the tokens held buy an asset or because of the systematic losses associated with a losing Negotiation strategy.
+This can happen because of the inherent risk in the tokens held buy an agent or because of the systematic losses associated with a poorly performing Negotiation strategy.
 It is therefore natural to assess agents performance (and even guide their training in a data-driven framework) using risk adjusted metrics.

 As discussed in [Recent Advances in Reinforcement Learning in Finance](https://arxiv.org/pdf/2112.04553), possible metrics include: